sciath/sciath/docs/index.rst

 How do I use this ?
 ===================

-1. SciATH depends on Python 3 (and possibly it'll work for Python 2.4+, but this is unsupported)
+1. SciATH depends on Python 3.
+It currently also works with Python 2.7 (but Python 2 is no longer supported, so we will hopefully not have to maintain this much longer).

 2. It is highly recommended you set the environment variable ``PYTHONUNBUFFERED``, e.g. ``export PYTHONUNBUFFERED``